component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

 ## 4.4 Flex primitive

 `Flex` is another useful primitive that allows us to control Flexbox-related layout without writing CSS.
+Basically it’s `Box` with `display: flex` applied by default.

 ### The result